ABOUT THE AWARDS

-The Irish Georgian Society is inviting applications for its Architectural Conservation and Original Drawing Awards 2022.
+The Irish Georgian Society's Architectural Conservation and Original Drawing Awards are presented biannually through the support of John Paul Construction.

 The Awards are open to Irish architects and architectural practices, building surveyors, contractors, engineers and other professionals involved in the conservation of historic buildings on the island of Ireland.

-Applications for the 2022 awards will be accepted up until 12 noon on Friday 29th April 2022.
-These will be assessed by an independent judging panel comprising Livia Hurley (Chair), Karen Latimer, Simon Lincoln, Frank McDonald and Kevin Mulligan.
-Awards will be in the form of a Parchment which will be presented to the Client and the Professional Team at a ceremony in the City Assembly House in October 2022 at which there will also be an exhibition of shortlisted projects.
+Applications are assessed by an independent judging panel comprising Livia Hurley (Chair), Karen Latimer, Simon Lincoln, Frank McDonald and Kevin Mulligan.
+Awards are in the form of a Parchment which is presented to the Client and the Professional Team at a ceremony in the City Assembly House at which there is also an exhibition of shortlisted projects.

 Applications concerning historic buildings of all types, including vernacular, are welcome.
 Previously shortlisted projects include churches, civic structures, courtyards and houses both urban and rural.

-There will be two award categories: one for a conservation project and one for an original drawing (non-CAD) relating to an historic building or structure.
+There are two award categories: one for a conservation project and one for an original drawing (non-CAD) relating to an historic building or structure.

 Award for a Conservation Project by architects in Ireland or Irish architectural firms, building surveyors and other professionals involved in the conservation of historic buildings in Ireland.
 The term ‘Conservation’ is interpreted as per the Royal Institute of Architects of Ireland definition to include works of preservation, restoration, adaptation and maintenance of buildings and sites.